P.S.C Cares | How to Look after Tencel™ and Ecovero™ Viscose

 All our fabrics have specific care instructions on their product pages but here are some general care tips worth following when dealing with Tencel™ or Ecovero™ Viscose.

-Bio powders contain enzymes that help to remove stains but these can also damage fibres and aggravate sensitive skin.
-Always use the recommended amount of washing powder, using too much can cause a build up of detergent on your clothes impacting its performance.
+Bio detergents contain enzymes that help to remove stains but these can also damage fibres and aggravate sensitive skin.
+Always use the recommended amount of washing powder or liquid, using too much can cause a build up of detergent on your clothes impacting its performance.
+Some washing powders may not dissolve completely in a fully cold wash (under 30º) so if you’re using a cold wash you may prefer to use a liquid detergent.

-Fabric softener deposits a layer of electrically charged chemical compounds on the fabric.
+Fabric softeners deposit a layer of electrically charged chemical compounds on the fabric.
 This makes it feel soft and reduces static but also interferes with natural moisture wicking abilities and ultimately damages the fibres long-term.
+For delicate and natural fibres it’s a no-no.

 4. Air dry out of direct sunlight.